 Veterans, spouses of veterans who are 100% disabled, or spouses of service members who currently serve on active duty or were discharged within the past 180 days may be eligible for Veterans Preference in the employment process.
-Veterans will have 5% added to their score, disabled veterans will receive an additional 5%.
-In order to receive the preference, veterans or spouses will need to have passing scores on all parts or phases of the examination.
-This preference is only for jobs in state agencies.
+Veterans will have 5% added to their score, disabled veterans will receive a total of 10%.

 Other Benefits for Nebraska Veterans

 The Nebraska Veterans Aid Fund is for veterans, spouses, and dependents in times of emergency when other resources are “not immediately available.”
 Veterans with an honorable discharge can qualify.
 NVA funds may be used for food, fuel, shelter, wearing apparel, funeral, medical, and surgical items.